-They’ve taught me the importance of three things: fresh ingredients, the right equipment and a lot of practice.
-Which brings me to the topic of today’s column: the right equipment.
+They’ve taught me the importance of three things: fresh ingredients, the right equipment, and a lot of practice.
+Which brings me to today’s topic: the right equipment.

 We could go broke furnishing our kitchens with the ‘right equipment’ if we look to television cooks and professional chefs as examples—although I must say that the late Julia Child was the queen of using this-for-that.
+Recycle pantyhose to store onions, pick up a rolling pin or create a French baking oven with a single trip to HomeDepot.
 Just check out the photos in her classic tome, The Way to Cook.
 There are so many clever ways we can use this-for-that and still get the same results.

 Also known as a double boiler, bain-marie technique means cooking over hot water instead of directly over the heat source.
 You can buy a beautiful copper-clad double boiler at Williams-Sonoma for $365—and spend the rest of your life polishing copper—or you can use what you have already:

 Fill a small pot with about an inch of water and bring it to a boil; reduce the heat so the water is barely simmering.
-Place a metal bowl about the same size as the pot on top to make a bain-marie.
+Place a metal bowl (or glass if you don’t have metal) about the same size as the pot on top to make a bain-marie.
 Make sure the bottom of the bowl is suspended above the water level itself before you proceed.

-Baking pizza and bread on stone produce excellent results.
+Baking pizza or bread on stone produces excellent results.
 You can fork over a lot of money for the FibraMent-D oven baking stone or, you can take about $5 to your local floor tile or home improvement center and buy unglazed quarry (terracotta) tiles, which will do a fine job.

 You can completely cover the shelves of your oven with tile and just leave it that way for all uses, or use one 16-inch square tile that you use for baking bread and pizza.
-At less than $5 a tile, you’ll save a lot of dough.
+At around $5 a tile, you’ll save a lot of dough.

 Artist-style brushes are handy for all kinds of uses in the kitchen.
 Use them to apply an egg wash or spread glaze on pastries before baking, coat bread with oil or melted butter, or baste meat with pan sauces or a marinade.